ThatQuiz Test Library Take this test now

 C) This is correct because the right to adequate legal assistance is a ocnstitutional right.

-D) This is correct because this is part of due process.
+D) This is correct because of presumption of innocence.

 • 24.
 When does the presumption of innocence end?